tonyho/app-framework-binder/doc/afb-bindings-writing.md

 area of the application.
 This is a randomly generated and unique filename.
 It is not linked with the original filename as used on client side.

-After success the plugin can use the uploaded file directly from local storage path with no restriction: read, write, remove, copy, rename...
+After success the binding can use the uploaded file directly from local storage path with no restriction: read, write, remove, copy, rename...
 Nevertheless when request reply is set and query terminated, the uploaded temporary file at path is destroyed.

 ### Arguments as a JSON object

-Plugins may also request every arguments of a given call as one single object.
+Bindings may also request every arguments of a given call as one single object.
 This feature is provided by the function **afb_req_json** defined here after:

 ```C